asquare14/Git-Cheat-Sheet/main.md

 `$ git checkout mybranch`
  - Move to a different branch.

+`$ git checkout -`
+- Return to the previously checked out branch.

 `$ git branch`
 - Check if you're on the right branch.
 Now,you’re on the new branch !
 Commit your changes here.